xwzliang/video-analyzer/readme.md

 - `audio.channels`: Number of audio channels
 - `audio.quality_threshold`: Minimum quality threshold for transcription
 - `audio.chunk_length`: Length of audio chunks for processing
-- `audio.language_confidence_threshold`: Confidence threshold for language detection
+- `audio.language_confidence_threshold`: Confidence threshold for language detection (the language will be detected in the first 30 seconds of audio.)
+- `audio.language`: Set language for for transcription, default is None (If set, the language_confidence_threshold will not be used)

 ## Output